abuicke/caimito/README.md

 # caimito

-To add the dependency to your Android project
+To add the dependency to your Android project:

-1) Add the Sonatype Maven repository to your repositories:
+1) Add the Sonatype Maven repository to your repositories

 ```
 repositories {